Blog

 That said, Q4 showed early signs of stabilisation and improvement.
 During the quarter, MEMF’s net asset value increased by 2.9% (Private C USD Founder), compared with 2.2% for the MSCI EM Mid Cap Index (Net TR) in USD terms.
 This relative improvement was supported by solid operational performance across several portfolio holdings, with a number delivering results ahead of expectations.

 Emerging markets recorded steady gains over the quarter, finishing the year as the strongest-performing global equity asset class.
 As is often the case in the early stages of a recovery, initial inflows were concentrated in the largest and most liquid stocks.
-Within the MSCI EM Index, the top five holdings accounted for over 40% of total returns in 2025.
+Within the MSCI EM Index, the top five holdings accounted for over 40% of total returns in 2025 in USD terms, none of which MEMF holds.

 Performance in EM Driven by a Few Large Companies